rubensfreire/Getting_and_Cleaning_Data_Assignment/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+##2- How to use it: source the file run_alalysis.R

-2- It generates the final tidy "allset_tidy.txt" file in current directory
+##3- It generates the final tidy "allset_tidy.txt" file in current directory

 "Unzipping":
 "Reading Features file"